DelineaXPM/delinea-platform/Scripts/SecretServer/SalesForce/Instructions.md

 ## Not currently available

-- Heartbeats Coming by end of 1st quarter) to verify that user credentials are still valid
+- Heartbeats coming by end of 1st quarter) to verify that user credentials are still valid

 For a temporary simulated Heartbeat process Please contact Delinea Account Manager to possibly engage Professional Services